Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic highlights AWS Azure Revenue Comparison from Q 3 2016.
+This statistic highlights AWS Azure Revenue Comparison, reported on a quarterly basis from Q3 2016 onwards.

 Cloud computing has been gaining importance in recent years.
 AWS and Azure from Amazon and Microsoft respectively have been the leaders in this segment for a while now.
 The most common question that arises is which one is better?